polyfy/polylith/doc/commands.md

   Warning 203 - Path exists in both dev and profile.
     It's discouraged to have the same path in both the development project and a profile.
 The solution is to remove the path from dev or the profile.

   Warning 204 - Library exists in both dev and a profile.
     It's discouraged to have the same library in both development and a profile.
     The solution is to remove the library from dev or the profile.

-  Warning 205 - Reference to missing library in :ns-to-lib in ./deps.edn.
-    Libraries defined in :ns-to-lib should also be defined by the project.

-  Warning 206 - Reference to missing namespace in :ns-to-lib in ./deps.edn.
-    Namespaces defined in :ns-to-lib should also be defined by the project.

-  Warning 207 - Non top namespace was found in brick.
+  Warning 205 - Non top namespace was found in brick.
     Triggered if a namespace in a brick doesn't start with the top namespaces defined in :top-namespace in ./deps.edn.
 ```